drbean/edit/jeffreykuo/Send_thermal_pad.md

 The elastomeric thermal pads were formed with the thermoforming process, as shown in Figure 2.
-The silicone resin was dissolved in toluene with a weight ratio of resin: toluene is 10:1 before mixed with silicone rubber.
-The mixing process was performed under mechanical stirring with 1000 rpm for 3 min and held for 1 hour for the homogeneous mixture, then, the *h*-BN particle was incorporated into the mixture.
-After mixing process, the mixture was placed in a stainless steel mold and compression-molded at 90^o^C at pressure 1500 psi for 30 min in an electrically heated hot-press machine (Taiwan: GF-50, You Found Hydrolics Industrial Co.
+The silicone resin was dissolved in toluene with a weight ratio of resin to toluene of 10:1 before mixing with silicone rubber.
+The mixing process took the form of mechanical stirring at 1000 rpm for 3 min and holding for 1 hour to ensure a homogeneous mixture.
+Then, the *h*-BN particles were incorporated into the mixture.
+After the mixing process, the mixture was placed in a stainless steel mold and compression-molded at 90^o^C at a pressure of 1500 psi for 30 min in an electrically heated hot-press machine (Taiwan: GF-50, You Found Hydrolics Industrial Co.
 Ltd.).
-After the hot-press process, the specimen was put on a drying oven at 150^o^C for 6 h.
-Detail experimental conditions were listed in Table 3.
+After the hot-press process, the specimen was put in a drying oven at 150^o^C for 6 h.
+Detailed experimental conditions are listed in Table 3.

 ![](media\image2.png){width="6.024305555555555in"
 height="2.0985695538057745in"}

 Figure 2.
-Schematic route of the thermoforming process to form thermal pads
+Schematic route of the thermoforming of thermal pads

 ## Characterization